bmw-software-engineering/trlc/README.md

 * A pure Python reference implementation of TRLC.

 The implementation is not very fast, but designed to be pedantically correct in following the language definition.
-Eventually it will also contain a powerful linter to find issues with types and check rules.
+The tools also include a powerful static analysis tool to find issues with types and user-defined check rules.

 The Python implementation can be used for several purposes: